ShahMAnuj/Learning_Python/README.md

-If you want to learn this language from scratch, then see the [Python Programming](https://en.wikibooks.org/wiki/Python_Programming) WikiBook.

 ## Interactive mode ##

 In PowerShell, if you type in `python -i filename.py`, then you will enter the interactive mode of Python.
 This mode is good for playing around.